7702 E. Parham Road Suite 304

 About Advanced Surgical Partners of Virginia

 At Advanced Surgical Partners of Virginia, our bariatric surgery program offers a comprehensive clinical approach to surgical weight loss management for morbid obesity.
 We also offer years of expertise in general surgery for issues such as diverticulitis or esophageal reflux.
 Our goal is to offer high-quality care in a patient-centered setting.
 Our specialists offer care in two convenient locations in Richmond and Fredericksburg.

 For more information about our bariatric surgery options, please watch our online video seminar or request an in-person consultation.

-Expert surgical care in Richmond
+Expert surgical care

 Our team of surgeons is made up of accomplished professionals serving the Mid-Atlantic region.
 We specialize in bariatric surgery and surgery for gastroparesis—led by Matthew Brengman, MD, one of the nation's leading gastroparesis experts.
 We also offer a wide range of general surgical treatments.